 The X-36 is a 28-percent scale representation of a theoretical advanced fighter aircraft configuration.
-The Boeing Phantom Works (formerly McDonnell-Douglas) in St. Louis, Mo., built the X-36, in a cooperative agreement with NASA Ames Research Center, Moffett Field, Calif.
-It was designed to fly without the traditional tail surfaces common on most aircraft.
+The Boeing Phantom Works (formerly McDonnell-Douglas) in St. Louis, MO, built the X-36, in a cooperative agreement with NASA Ames Research Center, Moffett Field, CA. It was designed to fly without the traditional tail surfaces common on most aircraft.
 Instead, a canard forward of the wing is utilized, in addition to split ailerons and an advanced thrust-vectoring nozzle for directional control.
 The X-36 is unstable in both the pitch and yaw axes; therefore, an advanced, single-channel digital fly-by-wire control system, developed with some commercially available components, stabilizes the aircraft.

 Fully fueled, the X-36 prototype weighs about 1,250 pounds.
 It is 19 feet long and three feet high with a wingspan of just over 10 feet.
 A Williams International F112 turbofan engine provides about 700 pounds of thrust.
 A typical research flight lasts approximately 35 to 45 minutes from takeoff to touchdown.